baburajk/docker/README.md

-#Build a docker container with the following - Base : Centos8
+# Docker Image with a Base Centos8 Image baked with all Network Monitoring Tools/RPM's

 ```
 python3.8